Tamirat Tola: 2024–2025

 At an Addis Ababa awards ceremony in August 2024 at the National Palace, to honor Tamirat's Olympic win, Ethiopia's President Sahle-Work Zewde awarded him seven million birr (US$65,800) and a gold medal.
 At the same ceremony, Tamirat's coach Gemedo Dedefa refused the president's two-million-burr (US$18,800) award, claiming it was insufficient considering the coach's high level of Olympic success in 2025.

 Tamirat trains with the Oromia Police Club, and in response to his Olympic win, the Oromia Police Commission promoted him within its ranks and honored him with a parade.

 In November 2024, Tamirat returned to the New York City Marathon placing fourth with a time of 2:08:12, more than a minute behind title winner Evans Chebet of Kenya.

 In December 2024 in Monoco, World Athletics honored Tamirat with the Out of Stadium Athlete of the Year award.

 In March 2025 in Addis Ababa, Tamirat won the 19th Ethiopia Police Sports Festival half-marathon with a time of 1:04:02.
 Soon after, in April, he finished the London Marathon in fifth place with a time of 2:04:42.
-His time placed him over two minutes behind Sebastian Sawe from Kenya who took first.
+His time placed him over two minutes behind Sabastian Sawe from Kenya who took first.